DihanShi/DihanShi.github.io/_pages/about.md

   - /about.html
 ---

-I am a doctoral student in the [Department of Political Science](https://polisci.wustl.edu/) at Washington University in St. Louis.
-Access my CV [here](/files/Dihan_Shi_CV.pdf).
+I am a PhD student in the [Department of Political Science](https://polisci.wustl.edu/) at Washington University in St. Louis.

 I use survey experiments and computer vision to study comparative political economy, public opinion, and political communication.
 I also study causal inference problems in survey experimentation and remote sensing.
 My research on individual corruption perceptions and public support for free trade is conditionally accepted for publication in [*International Studies Quarterly*](https://academic.oup.com/isq).